Jaybit0/QML/readme.md

 ![vm2](imgs/visualize_measurements2.svg)

-Keep in mind that the last bit is our target lane, while the first two bits are our model lanes.
+Keep in mind that the last bit is our model lane, while the first two bits are our parameter lanes.

 ### Model training